How Does An Umbrella Policy Work And How Much Does It Cost?

 You can certainly go without an umbrella policy, but I wouldn’t recommend it if you have a net worth beyond your auto or homeowners liability coverage.
 My auto insurance liability covers $500,000 per accident.
 Sounds like a lot, but what if I cause a 10 car pileup on the freeway?
 Suddenly, $500,000 doesn’t seem like that much anymore.

 You’ve got to check the latest insurance rates and make an informed decision.
 According to the Insurance Information Institute, a $1 million umbrella policy typically costs between $150 to $300 a year.
 Each incremental $1 million dollars of personal liability insurance costs on less and les.
 Here is what it will cost me for various levels of umbrella policy with my insurance company.
+Here is what an umbrella policy will cost me after checking with AllState, a trusted insurance provider.

 * $182.77 a year for a $1 million umbrella policy.